ShenEddie/ScaleConversion/README.en.md

 #### Instructions

 1. Input the scale;
+2. Choose the units to be convert;
-2. If you want to obtain the length on paper based on original length, you need to input the original length and click `原来→图上` button;
+3. If you want to obtain the length on paper based on original length, you need to input the original length and click `原来→图上` button;
-3. If you want to obtain the original length based on the length on paper, you need to input the length on paper and click `图上→原来` button.
+4. If you want to obtain the original length based on the length on paper, you need to input the length on paper and click `图上→原来` button.